 - 20th Century Music Appreciation course.
 My high schoolers can use the full course for high school Fine Arts credit.

-Discussion Days with Celebration Tea Times
+Discussion Days with Celebration Tea Times (Food!)

 These are based on poetry tea times that are so popular in homeschool circles today.
 We will plan on a British-type tea time at the conclusion of each of the 11 books– with foods mentioned in the book we just finished reading!
 There are lots of recipes you can search online, such as Mr. Tumnus’s Tea Time Toast.